 Due to Covid-restrictions, from October 2020 teachers will not be in the water.
 We will be asking parents of children in Preschool, Non-swimmer 1 and Non-swimmer 2 classes to be in the water with their children.
 One parent is required per family, per class.

-Children aged 3 years and older are able to go in the water with the teachers.
+From October 2020, due to the restrictions around Covid-19 and guidance from our teaching governing bodies, our teachers are not permitted to swim in the water.
+Teaching will take place from the side for all lessons.
+For non-swimmers, parents will be asked to assist the teachers from within the water.
+Whilst we are confident the quality of teaching will not be compromised, we recognise this will not suit everyone.
 All children under the age of 3 years need to be accompanied in the water by a parent/guardian.
 Children aged 3 and 4 years of age are still more than welcome in our accompanied classes if they are nervous in the water or would prefer to learn with a parent in the water with them.

 No, although swimming hats are beneficial, they are not compulsory.
 We suggest that swimmers with long hair tie it back and clip it away from their face so it doesn’t affect breathing technique and/or become a distraction.

 Yes we do.
 We do not currently teach group lessons for adults but this can be introduced if there is a group of you who would like to learn.
-We teach a number of local adults each week on a 1:1 and a 1:2 basis; please email email@example.com to find out availability.
+We teach a number of local adults each week on a 1:1 and a 1:2 basis; please email us to find out availability – email@example.com.